 For consuming lemon balm, I chose the tea route, which seemed like to least invasive / most natural method.
 With a small 8 ounce cup of water, I added a lemon balm tea bag for approximately 2 – 3 minutes and the effects were felt within 5 – 10 minutes.

 After sitting down at the computer to read a few things online, I immediately felt the sedative effect across my entire body.
-It was so powerful, I likened it to the stereotypical image of television and movie heroin addicts that inject themselves with the drug.
+It was so powerful, I likened it to the stereotypical image of television and movie heroin addicts that inject themselves with the enhancer.
 It is definitely not as potent as any opiate, but my sensitivity (due to it being my first attempt) provided a very strong reaction.

 Aside from the sedation aspect, I felt more elated as the anxiety from a long day of work started to subside.
 My eyes watered slightly and it was difficult to stay away.
 Luckily, I took the cup of tea late at night anticipating such effects so I went to sleep within 30 – 40 minutes of drinking the tea.